Basics of UDL Course

 1. Provide the name of the course that you plan to revise to incorporate UDL principles.

-2. Describe issue(s) in teaching your course that has/have been a challenge.
+2. In a project narrative, describe issue(s) in teaching your course that has/have been a challenge.

 The project narrative must be formatted as a single .pdf file and sent from the faculty member’s email address to and include the following in the subject line of email: “Last name / CEL UDL Application.”
 Please direct questions to the CEL at .